Florence Violet McKenzie: Post-war wireless training

-Being unemployed, we spent almost all of each weekday at the school, so if a tuition fee had been applicable, Mrs Mac would have earned a tidy sum of money.
-That, of course, was not her way of doing things.
-She required no payment for the training she provided, and I suspect that she was quite out of pocket over the whole affair...
-It would be true to say that a great number of the pilots whose futures were finally fulfilled in airlines in Australia owe a deal to Mrs Mac...
-There was no other school operating in Sydney at the time, providing Morse training to potential airline pilots, and no other school then or thereafter giving such training completely free of charge.

 Famous aviators who trained for their wireless ticket at McKenzie's school include Patrick Gordon Taylor and Cecil Arthur Butler.
 McKenzie also trained Mervyn Wood, later Commissioner of Police in New South Wales, and the principals of the Navigation Schools at both the Melbourne and Sydney Technical Colleges.

 According to a People magazine profile of McKenzie written in January 1953, McKenzie received an unceremonious notice from the owners of 10 Clarence Street to quit the premises.
 The Sands Directory indicates that she moved her operation briefly to No 6 Wharf at Circular Quay in 1953, before retiring to her home at Greenwich Point in 1954.
 McKenzie wrote that she closed the school when the airlines established their own school and the government added a signals training section to the Navigation School at the Technical College.
 She continued to help the occasional pupil with special difficulties at her home.

 Later life

 Correspondence with Einstein

 In early 1949 McKenzie started writing to Albert Einstein.
 Her first letter to him wished him a speedy recovery from recent illness.
 Two of her letters are held in the Einstein archives in Jerusalem.
 It is clear from the second letter that he wrote back to her at least once.
 Some accounts claim that McKenzie corresponded regularly with Einstein for as long as 15 years before his death in 1955, but the documentary record suggests such reports exaggerate the extent of the correspondence.
 She also sent him several gifts over the years including shells (for his daughter) that airmen would collect across the Pacific on her request and a boomerang which had been brought to her from Central Australia by an airline pilot.
 She wrote that, "Some of your mathematical friends might like to plot its flight!"
 There are other reports that she sent him a didgeridoo, and a recording of didgeridoo music when he replied that he couldn't work out how to play the instrument.